-Mark Galeotti, a New York University professor and Wikistrat analyst, recognizes that Putin’s “self-image of himself as Russia’s savior, as well as a growing belief in what we could call Russian exceptionalism, a belief that Russian civilization has a distinctive and unique place in the world and must be protected from homogenizing Western influence,” has now come to the forefront.
+Mark Galeotti, a New York University professor and Wikistrat analyst, argues Putin’s “self-image of himself as Russia’s savior, as well as a growing belief in what we could call Russian exceptionalism, a belief that Russian civilization has a distinctive and unique place in the world and must be protected from homogenizing Western influence,” has come to the forefront.

-Economic reforms stalled, Russia’s dependence on oil and gas exports increased and Putin appeared to have given up hope of closer relations with the European Union and the United States, retreating instead into the former Soviet sphere with his attempt to build an Eurasian Union.
+Economic reforms stalled, Russia’s dependence on oil and gas exports increased and Putin appeared to give up hope of closer relations with the European Union and the United States, retreating instead into the former Soviet sphere with his attempt to build an Eurasian Union.

-Rural and working class voters, by contrast, have seen little economic improvement in recent years and are turning to communist and nationalist rather than leftist opposition parties.
-Putin’s appeals to Russian patriotism and tradition, including an infamous ban on gay “propaganda,” are apparently designed to charm these constituencies.
+Rural and working-class voters, by contrast, have seen little economic improvement in recent years and are turning to communist and nationalist rather than leftist opposition parties.
+Putin’s appeals to Russian patriotism and tradition, including an infamous ban on gay “propaganda,” are designed to woo those constituencies.

-The Russian population shrunk for twenty years after the Soviet Union collapsed in 1991 — which left more than twenty million Russians stranded on the “wrong” side of the border in former Soviet republics.
+The Russian population shrunk for two decades after the collapse of the Soviet Union in 1991, which left more than twenty million Russians stranded on the “wrong” side of the border in former Soviet republics.

-Putin’s agenda, then, is still Eurasian in scope but no longer Eurasian in a cultural sense.
-That makes his proposed Eurasian Union seem even more far fetched.
-Non-Russian peoples will be all the more likely to see Putin’s attempt to draw their countries into an association with Russia as one to reconstruct the Soviet Union if they believe they would be treated as second class citizens under it.
+Putin’s agenda then is still Eurasian in scope but no longer Eurasian in a cultural sense.
+That makes his proposed Eurasian Union seem even more far-fetched.
+Non-Russian peoples will be all the more likely to see Putin’s attempt to draw their countries into an association with Russia as one to reconstruct the Soviet Union if they believe they would be treated as second-class citizens under it.